CrayLabs/SmartSim/doc/installation_instructions/platform/pml-scylla.rst

 ==========

 .. warning::
-    What about: As of September 2024, the software stack on Scylla is still being finalized.
+    As of September 2024, the software stack on Scylla is still being finalized.
     Therefore, please consider these instructions as preliminary for now.

 One-time Setup
 --------------